Last Updated on

 With 16+ hours of operating use, it’s one of the longest lasting thermals you can buy.
 It’s also compatible with external battery packs.

-A new feature to thermals is dual live streaming.
+A new feature to thermal imaging devices is dual live streaming.
 It’s the ability to record with the included micro SD card and stream your very own live action hunt or sting simultaneously to those behind the screen.

 ATN hits it out of the ball park with their thermal binoculars and is our #1 ATN pick!